botlabs-gg/carlbot-docs/docs/roles.md

 ## Role Management
 ?> These commands are for administrators to manage role assignments in their servers.
 The bot might mention that you require additional permissions despite having <span style="color: red;">Manage Roles</span>.
-To fix this, make sure both you and the bot have roles higher in the role heirarchy than the role you are trying to assign.
+To fix this, make sure both you and the bot have roles higher in the role hierarchy than the role you are trying to assign.

 ### Role Commands